Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Results

 In the second, ``fluid-particle'' method, the metallicity $Z$ of a computational cell is calculated in the same way as in the first method, but the metal mass is calculated by summing the mass of the ejecta tracer particles in the cell, and multiplying by the ejecta absolute metallicity $Z_{\rm SN}=0.1$.
 The tracer particle mass inside a cell is calculated with the cloud-in-cell method, with the weighting function taken to correspond to spreading the particle mass over a cubical kernel identical to the host cell, but centered on the particle.
-In the second method, only the cells with tracer particle presence contribute to the metallicity PDF.
+In the second method, only the cells having nonvanishing overlap with at least one tracer particle cloud-in-cell kernel contribute to the metallicity PDF.
 It should be kept in mind, however, that a metal particle displaced from the center of its host cell contributes mass to the neighboring cell that may be separated from the host cell by a shock transition or a contact discontinuity.

 In the third, ``particle-particle'' method, the metallicity inside the cell is itself computed by summing up the metal mass inside the cell (again, as in the second method, computed by adding up tracer particle mass inside the cell and multiplying by $Z_{\rm SN}$), and dividing this by the sum of the metal mass and the fluid hydrogen and helium masses in the cell.
 Since the combined abundance of hydrogen and helium is near unity, the third method completely ignores the fluid metallicity as defined by the passive scalar advected on the computational grid.
 Ejecta particles as tracers of metallicity obviously do not suffer from the same spurious diffusion as the fluid metallicity, but they are affected by systematic issues of their own.
 In convergent flows such as near the insufficiently well resolved snowplow shell, metal particles can get trapped in discontinuous flow structures, which can produce a spurious \emph{increase} of local metallicity as computed by the third method.
 Thus, while the fluid metallicity is bounded from above by its maximum value, $Z_{\rm SN}=0.1$, at the point of injection, the particle-based metallicity can exceed this value and even approach unity.